oddbird/oddleventy/content/blog/2021/support-unknown.md

 the new tests can be written in the existing syntax, and even legacy browsers give us the proper answer.

-But sometimes need to test CSS features that are not based on a property/values pair.
+But sometimes we need to test CSS features that are not based on a property/values pair.
 Over the last couple years,
 browsers have mostly implemented a syntax